aldass/frontend-guidelines/README.md

 ### Selectors

-Minimize selectors tightly coupled to the DOM.
+Minimize selectors tightly coupled to the `DOM`.
 Consider adding a class to the elements you want to match when your selector exceeds 3 structural pseudo-classes, descendant or sibling combinators.